wty-ustc/e2style/README.md

 # E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion
-This repository hosts the official PyTorch implementation of the paper: "**E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion**".
+This repository hosts the official PyTorch implementation of the paper: "**E2Style: Improve the Efficiency and Effectiveness of StyleGAN Inversion**" (Accepted by TIP 2022), which was initially called "A Simple Baseline for StyleGAN Inversion".

  * [Project Page](https://wty-ustc.github.io/inversion)
  * [Paper](https://wty-ustc.github.io/inversion/paper/A%20Simple%20Baseline%20for%20StyleGAN%20Inversion.pdf)